Landlords, Should You Allow Pets in Your Rental Property?

 - Tenants are responsible for any damages caused by pets.

-- Whether or not exotic pets are allowed.
+- Whether or not exotic pets are allowed, and what type.

 MilitaryByOwner’s partner, US Legal Forms, has pet specific addendums for rental properties.

 The number of pets you allow should make sense for the property size.
 You might choose to limit exotic animals or certain breeds, as well as require your tenant to seek approval for pets.
-Also, if you plan to return to the home some day, you may have tighter guidelines if you have a pet allergy.
+Also, if you plan to return to the home some day, you might enforce tighter guidelines if someone in your family has a pet allergy.

 Some insurance companies won’t issue renters insurance for certain dog breeds, such as pit bulls, so check with your insurance provider before deciding which pets to allow.

 What about small pets or fish tanks?
-You may decide on a policy of cats and dogs only, and no exotics (lizards, chinchillas, rabbits, etc.) Even small animals can cause damage if let out to roam and large fish tanks can cause carpet damage or flooding issues.
+You may decide on a policy of cats and dogs only, and no exotics (lizards, chinchillas, rabbits, etc.) Even small animals can create damage if let out to roam, and large fish tanks can cause carpet damage or flooding issues.

 Under law, landlords must provide "reasonable accommodation" for service or support animals.
 For more information, Avail has an in-depth article on the topic of service animals and rental properties.
 Be sure you are complying with the Fair Housing Act as well as local and state laws.
 Check with the ADA site for the latest laws regarding service and emotional support animals.

 The Department of Housing and Urban Development (HUD) provides further clarification on service and assistance animals to help housing providers understand their responsibility when it comes to reasonable accommodation.

 Your homeowners association probably has rules in place regarding breed, types, and number of pets on your property.
 If you’re renting out a condo, there will certainly be regulations regarding pets, including noise that would disturb neighbors.